Herman B Wells: Education

 Wells graduated from Lebanon High School in 1920 and was voted "Funniest" and "Best All-Around Boy" his senior year.
 Wells served as treasurer for the high school's yearbook and was involved in the school's newspaper, theater productions, and various fundraisers.
 After graduation Wells worked at a bank in nearby Whitestown, Indiana, to earn money for college.
 Although Wells's parents were supportive of his desire to continue his education, they had limited financial resources to pay for his college tuition and other expenses.

-Wells initially enrolled at the University of Illinois at Urbana–Champaign in 1920, but transferred to Indiana University in Bloomington, Indiana, in 1921 at the beginning of his sophomore year.
+Wells initially enrolled at the University of Illinois at Urbana–Champaign in 1920, but transferred to Indiana University Bloomington, in 1921 at the beginning of his sophomore year.
 Although his father objected to the move because Illinois had a strong business school, Wells convinced his father that the transfer to IU would be a good idea, especially since he intended to work in Indiana after graduation and already had friends at IU.
 Wells also pointed out that the connections he developed at IU would be useful to his future career.
 In his autobiography, Being Lucky: Reminiscences and Reflections (1980), Wells described his early impressions of IU: "It was a simple place in those days, with not yet three thousand students, but it had great charm and appeal for me."

-Wells was active in campus life as an IU undergraduate, he pledged Sigma Nu fraternity, lived in its chapter house at 322 East Kirkwood, and became involved in campus activities.
+Wells was active in campus life as an undergraduate at Indiana University, he pledged Sigma Nu fraternity, lived in its chapter house at 322 East Kirkwood, and became involved in campus activities.
 Wells served as the fraternity chapter's treasurer and was elected as his fraternity chapter's president (eminent commander) in his senior year.
 He was also treasurer of IU's Union Board, a student organization established in 1909.
 In addition, Wells played in IU's band and frequently visited the Book Nook, a local hangout that he described as "a remarkably fertile cultural and political breeding place in the manner of the famous English coffee houses."
 Wells earned a Bachelor of Science degree in commerce (business) in 1924.